Trade Forex Trading

 • Source: The Census Bureau of the Department of Commerce.

-• Release Time: 8:30 EST around the 13th of the month (data for one month prior).
+• News Announcement Time: 8:30 EST around the 13th of the month (data for one month prior).

-The retail sales report is a measure of the total receipts of retail stores.
-The changes in retail sales are widely followed as the most timely indicator of broad consumer spending patterns.
-Retail sales are often viewed ex-autos, because auto sales can vary sharply from month-to-month.
-It is also important to keep a close watch on the gas and food components, because changes in these 2 reports are often a result of price changes rather than shifting consumer demand.
+The retail sales report is a gauge of the total receipts of retail stores.
+The changes in the sales are widely followed as the most timely trading indicator of broad consumer spending patterns.
+Retail sales are often viewed ex-autos, because auto sales can vary sharply from month to month.
+It is also important to keep a close watch on the gas & food components, because changes in these 2 reports are often a result of price change rather than shifting consumer demand.

-Retail sales can be quite volatile and the advance reports are subject to rather large revisions.
-Retail sales do not include spending on services, which makes up over half of total consumption.
-Total personal consumption is not available until the personal income and consumption reports are released, typically two weeks after retail sales.
+Retail sales can be quite volatile and the advance reports are subject to rather big revisions.
+Retail sales don't include spending on services, which makes up over half of total consumption.
+Total personal consumption is not available until the personal income & consumption reports are released, commonly 2 weeks after retail sales data.

 Housing Starts and Building Permits